Skip to main content

 The Early Game

-• The Early Game is the period of time before someone discards for the first time.
+• The Early Game is the period of time before any player has discarded their chop card.

 • Players must "extinguish" all of the available Play Clues and Save Clues on the board before ending the Early Game.